bookofquantum/BOQ/photons/Qubitron/Fabrication.md

 # Great breakdown of coupling efficiency!
-Since coupling is a critical aspect of PhotoniX, let’s focus on **specific taper designs for improving coupling efficiency** first, particularly in the context of **fiber-to-waveguide and waveguide-to-APD coupling**.
+Since coupling is a critical aspect of Qubitron, let’s focus on **specific taper designs for improving coupling efficiency** first, particularly in the context of **fiber-to-waveguide and waveguide-to-APD coupling**.

 ---